-While reading my bible one-day years ago (as a drug addict), I noticed in the Old Testament that during the Jewish Passover celebration, God’s people would choose their best lamb for a sin offering so that their sins could be forgiven.
-Once they picked the perfect sacrifice from their flock, they would bring the animal to the priest who served in the earthly tabernacle.
-The priest would then examine the sacrifice to make sure it was worthy to cover the person’s sins.
-If the sacrifice were without defect, the priest would offer forgiveness for their sins by the shedding of the blood.
-Take note that the priest never examined the person.
+High on Oxycontin, I noticed in the Old Testament that during the Jewish Passover celebration, God’s people would choose their best lamb or goat for a sin offering and bring it to the high priest so that their sins could be forgiven.
+The priest would then examine the sacrifice to make sure it was worthy to cover their sins.
+If the sacrifice was without defect, the priest would offer forgiveness for their sins.
+I took note that the priest never examined the person.
 He always examined the sacrifice.
 If the priest found the sacrifice worthy, their sins were forgiven.

-Most of us already know that we no longer have to bring sin offerings to our pastor be forgiven of our sins 🙂 .
-God has provided us with a perfect sacrifice.
-Jesus is our sacrifice without defect.
-When He died at Calvary and three days later rose from the dead, Jesus made available to us forgiveness and eternal life—free of charge!
+Most of us already know that we no longer have to bring lambs and goats to a priest to receive forgiveness for our sins.
+God has provided us with a perfect sacrifice, without defect, in Jesus.
+When He died at Calvary and three days later rose from the dead, Jesus made available to us forgiveness and eternal life—free of charge and forever!
 What an incredible gift!
 Today He sits on His throne at the right hand of the Father in all of His glory.
 When we repent, we kneel before the throne of grace and ask God for forgiveness.
-So while this is mostly common knowledge among Christians, consider this …
+So what is the deeper enlightenment of the sacrifice I have suggested?

-Often times our shame will not allow us to receive forgiveness or to forgive ourselves, and we knows its true—especially if we have screwed up publically and have completely fallen from grace in what we might consider a most humiliating and shameful way.
-At one time in my life, I simply could not return to God a complete and total failure and force the sin-infested aroma of my addiction and failures into the nostrils of the Almighty.
+My shame would not allow me to receive forgiveness or to forgive myself, and you know why.
+I simply could not return to God a complete and total failure and force the sin-infested aroma of my addiction and failures into the nostrils of the Almighty.
 I was too ashamed to come into His presence, much less ask for anything.
-So here’s the comforting news: the Lord does not examine us when we come into His presence to repent!
-It makes perfect sense if you think about it: God the Father understands better than we do that we cannot fight the demons in our lives without His Son.
-The Lord understands that demons are stronger than us without Jesus.
-And why would God allow us to return to His presence in good shape after rejecting His Son and His sufferings in the first place?
+So here’s the truth that set me free: my mind was opened to the fact that the Lord does not examine us when we come into His presence to repent!
+It makes perfect sense if you think about it: God the Father understands better than we do that without Jesus we cannot fight the powers of darkness active in our lives.
+The Lord understands that fallen angels and demons are stronger than us!
+And why would God allow us to return to His presence in good shape after rejecting or walking away from His Son in the first place?
 When we return to God, why would the Lord examine us?
-Not going to happen, people!
-He examines Jesus who sits at his right hand and upon examination finds Him perfect every time 🙂
+He doesn’t.
+Instead, He examines Jesus who sits at his right hand!

-One other principle concerning repentance that is very important to understand when we struggle to find the strength to forgive ourselves or accept forgiveness.
-This next concept will give you the strength to repent under any circumstance, no matter how severe the shame may be: Should we be too ashamed to go to the Father and accept the sufferings of His Son as sufficient to cover our failures?
+One other principle concerning repentance is important to understand when you struggle to find the strength to forgive yourself or accept forgiveness.
+This next concept will give you the strength to receive forgiveness under any circumstance, no matter how severe the damage and shame may be.
+Should we be too ashamed to go to the Father and accept the sufferings of His Son as sufficient to cover our failures?
 Or should we be more ashamed to tell Jesus, “I appreciate that You suffered horribly on the cross at the hands of the most skilled professional torture man in history—the Roman-era Hannibal Lecter, so to speak.
 However, You did not suffer enough for me!”

 I hope that you received as much comfort from this message as I did when God first showed me this principle years ago.
 One of the most difficult parts of walking with Jesus is knowing that we are going to screw up eventually.
 Considering what He has done for us, it’s hard to accept that fact and sometimes easier to simply quit walking with Him because of our weakness and failure.
 I hope this post has helped you understand that we do not repent because we are worthy, but because Jesus is worthy.
 We don’t receive forgiveness because we deserve it, but because He has paid for it.
 More sad than having to repent of our sins after falling for sometimes the 77th time, would be to allow even a single drop of His blood to be taken for granted.